Y4-CTSE-Assignment-Group-83/Salon-Dashboard-Frontend/README.md

 ## 📄 License

-This project is developed for academic and research purposes.
+This project is developed for academic purposes.